 The Baby Pram Budget

-As the Choice review mentioned below demonstrates, the difference in baby pram pricing is enormous.
+The difference in baby pram pricing is enormous.
 Whilst an entry level new pram can cost under $100, top-of-the-range options with the latest gidgets, gadgets and modcon features can sell for several thousands of dollars – as much as the price of many second-hand cars!

 When selecting a pram that’s right for you, budget is of course a major consideration and in actual fact, is probably a good starting point.
 From there, you can select the features you need that are available in this price range.

 A great way to save is to look for great value deals and bundles which have bassinets and accessories included.
 These bundle deals are often year round and are a great way to ensure you're organised and save some cash.

 How will you be using your baby pram?

 Exercising - If purposeful exercise versus incidental exercise is high on your list, then look at brands that specialise in jogger prams, which come with their own specific set of safety and comfort considerations.
 Just bear in mind that running with a pram is not recommended for newborns.